PrincetonUniversity/FOCUS/input.md

   - *case_init =  0* : **input_coils** (default: 'example.focus')

-    Read the coils data from **example.focus**.
-This file contains all the Fourier harmonics and control labels for the coils.
+    It contains the control labels for the coils and, depending on the representation chosen, the Fourier harmonics or the coordinates of the splines control points.
-	Here is an example for the rotating ellipse case [ellipse.focus](misc/ellipse.focus)
+	  Here is an example for the rotating ellipse case using Fourier representation [ellipse.focus](misc/ellipse.focus) and an example using the spline representation [ellipse.focus](https://github.com/PrincetonUniversity/FOCUS/blob/develop/examples/ellipse_spline/ellipse.focus).

   - *case_init =  1*